 - Be patient.
 Note that any abusive behaviour towards staff or any person will not be tolerated.
 Please be kind to one another.

-Processes may take longer than usual due to the extra care being taken for your health in this new environment.
+Processes may take longer than usual due to the extra care being taken for your health in this environment.

 We thank you in advance for your understanding and patience.